-I’m a HUGE fan of warm oats but overnight oats have held a special place in my heart since I discovered them in 2009.
-Overnight oats are so easy to prepare and the combinations of flavors are truly endless.
+I’m a HUGE fan of warm oats, but overnight oats have held a special place in my heart since I discovered them in 2009.
+They’re so easy to prepare and the combinations of flavors are truly endless.
 I love that I can prep everything the night before and wake up to a ready-to-eat breakfast.
 I’ve experimented with so many different flavors and have compiled my favorite recipes but first… let’s dive into some facts about overnight oats!

 The base “recipe” for overnight oats is so simple!
 After you have your base, you can customize it with any toppings or flavors you like.

 I typically mix 1 part oats with 1 part non-dairy milk of choice (usually 1/2 cup oats + 1/2 cup unsweetened vanilla almond milk).
 If you’re feeling fancy, add some chia seeds or a little vanilla extract.
 Mix everything together, cover and put in the fridge overnight.
 Note: chia seeds absorb a ton of liquid so you may need to use more milk if you’re adding chia seeds.
 In the morning, the oats will have absorbed the liquid so you’ll have a delicious combo that’s ready to eat!
 Eat as is, or add in fruit, nuts, nut butter…the combinations are endless!
 Check out the base recipe and all the fun flavor ideas below.

 If you make this basic overnight oats recipe, please be sure to leave a comment and star rating below.
 Your feedback is super helpful for the EBF team and other readers who are thinking about making the recipe.

 Add oats, milk, yogurt and sweetener into a jar or storage container with a lid.
 Stir ingredients together.
 Place in the fridge overnight (or just 30-60 minutes if you’re in a rush and making them the morning of).